 2. Robust workflows

-Building automated workflows for a variety of operations, including marketing, onboarding, advertising campaigns, buying and selling, reimbursements and more, can be greatly aided by technology.
+Building automated digital transformation workflows for a variety of operations, including marketing, onboarding, advertising campaigns, buying and selling, reimbursements and more, can be greatly aided by technology.

 A workflow management system will assist organizations in streamlining workflows and carrying on with operations even during unpredictable times.